 - You can use your Instagram account to launch a business selling your own original products, or even a book.

 Take it a step further with our shopping on Instagram integration and add product tags and stickers to your Instagram stories and post so people buy directly from the app.
 To use it, you’ll also need to switch to an Instagram business account and have a Facebook page and an approved Facebook shop (all of which you can set up for no additional cost).

 Someone might get famous on Twitter by telling 140-character jokes, but Instagram is a photo-sharing app at its core.
 And photos are assets that can be licensed, printed, and sold in a variety of ways.

-Take the story of Daniel Arnold who went from “eating toast 3 meals a day”, according to an interview on Forbes, to making $15K in a single day by offering to sell prints of his popular-but-controversial photos.
+Take the story of Daniel Arnold, who, according to an interview in Forbes, went from “eating toast three meals a day,” to making $15,000 in 24 hours by offering to sell prints of his popular-but-controversial photos.
 If you've already got the demand, all you need to do is take the initiative and offer your audience the opportunity to buy your photography from you.

-What started as a hobby—making people laugh, doing silly photoshoots with your dog or sharing pictures of food—can snowball into the chance to turn Instagram into a source of income fuelled by your engaged following.
+What started as a hobby—making people laugh, doing silly photoshoots with your dog, or sharing pictures of food—can snowball into the chance to turn Instagram into a source of income fuelled by your engaged following.
+But why stop there?